Bhaskar Sarkar’s research addresses:

 4) uncertainty and risk; regimes of securitization; speculative practices and potentiations.

 Sarkar is the author of Mourning the Nation: Indian Cinema in the Wake of Partition (Duke University Press, 2009), a critical exploration of the cinematic traces of a particular historical trauma.
-He has coedited the collections Documentary Testimonies: Global Archives of Suffering (Routledge, 2009), and Asian Video Cultures: In the Penumbra of the Global (Duke University Press, 2017).
+He has coedited the collections Documentary Testimonies: Global Archives of Suffering (Routledge, 2009), Asian Video Cultures: In the Penumbra of the Global (Duke University Press, 2017), and The Routledge Handbook of Media and Risk (Routledge, 2020).
 He has also coedited two journal special issues: Postcolonial Studies (2005), on “The Subaltern and the Popular”; and BioScope: South Asian Screen Studies (2012), on “Indian Documentary Studies.”
-At present, he is completing a monograph titled Cosmoplastics: Bollywood’s Global Gesture, and a coedited collection of essays on the mediality of risk for the Routledge Handbook series.
+At present, he is completing a monograph titled Cosmoplastics: Bollywood’s Global Gesture.
 He has also begun work on a monograph about piratical practices in the Global South, and a second monograph on queer underground club cultures in millennial Los Angeles.

 Sarkar serves on the editorial board of the journal Communication and Critical/Cultural Studies, and on the advisory boards of the journals Cinéma&Cie, Media Theory, and Media Fields.
 At UC Santa Barbara, he is an affiliate faculty in Comparative Literature, East Asian Languages and Cultures, and History of Art and Architecture.